benjacksondev/mgmtsoc/README.md

 ## Description

 Inspired by this [blog post](https://www.marccostello.com/little-socket-services/), MgmtSoc provides a lightweight alternative to building HTTP APIs for interacting with long-running processes, such as daemons or other background services.
-Traditionally, setting up such interactions requires a setting up a

 ## Installation